ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 ## Getting Started

 Below is an example for identifying normalization peaks based on publically available human ATAC-seq datasets from ENCODE.
-The input files are listed in the
+The example input files have been pre-filtered to reduce file size and run time but the acccession information for the full files can be found in the
-ATAC Primer Tool manuscript as well as in the [test_data/norm_peaks](test_data/norm_peaks) directory.
-The annotated list of normalization peaks generated is included in the [test_out/norm_peaks](test_out/norm_peaks) directory.
-Intermediate files generated are not included due to file size, but will also be produced by the pipeline.
+ATAC Primer Tool manuscript as well as in the [test_data/NormPeaks](test_data/NormPeaks) directory.
+The annotated list of normalization peaks generated when file size files are used as input is also included in the [test_out/NormPeaks](test_out/NormPeaks) directory.
 To identify normalization peaks:

 Enter the ATACPrimerTool directory